In Charge of the Bachelorette Party? Follow This Planning Checklist

 - This is the time to buy any bachelorette party accessories like a novelty veil or tiara, candy jewelry and any additional props, naughty or otherwise.

 - Make a list of the games you want to play with rules and how-tos (don't leave the game directions for when you're a few cocktails in).
-Customize and decorate written instructions however you want to keep handy throughout the event.
+Customize and decorate written instructions however you want to, and keep them handy throughout the event.

 - If you're plotting a scavenger hunt, conspire with the group to make a list of tasks for the bride to complete .